-Trading Initiative (ETI) base code requirements - in our manufacturing supply chain, whether Tier or non-Tier 1 suppliers.
+As part of our Responsible Sourcing Programme, we have continued to use the Sedex social and ethical compliance system (www.sedexglobal.com) and the SMETA 4- Pillar audit protocol - which includes assessment against the Ethical Trading Initiative (ETI) base code requirements - in our manufacturing supply chain, whether Tier or non-Tier 1 suppliers.
 We also expanded the programme to accept certain additional compliance assessments, such as Ecovadis, which many of our North American based chemical suppliers have completed.

-In FY24 our programme saw 102 additional audits completed.
-We have also acknowledged 7 Ecovadis assessments.
-To date, our Responsible Sourcing Programme has seen over 40% of our highest value Tier 1 suppliers audited, which amounts to c.
-75% of our spend with Tier 1 suppliers.
-Over 85% of our highest value suppliers in high-risk jurisdictions have also now been audited.
-While encouraging to see the progress over only a few years, in the coming years, it is our intention to expand this coverage, especially for high risk suppliers in high risk jurisdictions.
+For our legacy Tate & Lyle business, we completed 78 additional audits in FY25.
+We have also acknowledged 31 Ecovadis assessments.
+To date, our Responsible Sourcing Programme has seen over 67% of our highest value Tier 1 suppliers audited, which amounts to c.
+84% of our spend with Tier 1 suppliers.
+This is a marked increase from last year of 27% by numbers of suppliers, and 9% by spend.
+Over 80% of our highest value suppliers in high-risk jurisdictions have also now been audited, or 83% by spend.
+This has aligned with our objectives for FY25, with a key focus on high value suppliers in high-risk locations.